 Civil War buffs can’t miss Fort Sumter National Monument, known as the ‘where the war began’.
 This national monument features several Charleston historic sites around the harbor, including cannons and structures used during the Civil War.

 Fort Sumter is accessible by boat only, and the Education Center ranks as a top spot to create adventures.
 The center houses exhibits that showcase history and has boats traveling to Fort Sumter.
 Other family-friendly activities include picnicking, taking photos and birding.
 Leashed pets are allowed in the outdoor areas but are not permitted inside the Education Center.

 Drayton Hall dates back to the 18th century and is one of the oldest preserved plantation houses open to the public.
 The houses showcases Georgian-Palladian architecture, a historic African American cemetery, manicured grounds and museum shop.

 Open daily, except on five major holidays, visitors take a guided tour through the home.
 Tours last about 50 minutes, and visitors learn about the family who resided in the house for 200-plus years and how the home withstood both the American Revolution and Civil War.
 Future plans include new facilities, added programs and historic resources.
 Read more about Drayton Hall.

 Magnolia Plantation and Gardens

 One of Charleston’s most visited plantations, Magnolia Plantation and Gardens dates from 1676 and was also founded by the Drayton family.
-As one of the top Charleston sites with one of the oldest public gardens in America, this attraction has earned accolades from Travel + Leisure as one of America’s most beautiful gardens.
-Depending on the season, visitors will see camellias, daffodils, azaleas and more, all showcased in a romantic setting.
+As one of the top Charleston sites with one of the oldest public gardens in America, this attraction has earned accolades from Travel and Leisure among America’s most beautiful gardens.
+Depending on the season, visitors see camellias, daffodils, azaleas and more, all showcased in a romantic setting.